Most mornings I exercise on a path near my home and get to practice how to persevere when you feel like giving up!

 I have learned how to persevere and stay focused on my exercise goals, but I don’t run, ever!

-As people pass me on the path, some younger and some older, I often wonder why am I so slow?
-I can feel myself inching toward discouragement which threatens my persevering attitude.
+As people pass me on the path, some younger and some older, I often wonder why am I so slow.
+I can feel myself inching toward discouragement which threatens my energy and persevering attitude.

 “Lap 4”, my neighbor proudly announces as she whizzes by holding up four proud fingers.
 Four, I am still on one!
-It is easy for me to start slipping into competitive mode and think I am in a race.
+It is easy to start slipping into competitive mode and think I am in a race and losing.

 What is Perseverance